ookadeet/SocialMedia-MentalHealth/README.md

 | Depression | <0.01 | 7.46 | 0.65 | 13.05% | 2.59 | 10.03 | 3.17 |
 | Self-esteem | 0.01 | 7.40 | 0.21 | 6.74% | 1.97 | 6.22 | 2.49 |

+The null hypothesis (H0) can be rejected for ADHD, anxiety, depression, and self-esteem.

 ## Conclusion

 While hours onlne was found to be a significant influencer of scores on ADHD, anxiety, depression, and self-esteem measures, the low R-squared figure for each (especially depression and self-esteem) indicates it does not explain much of the variance in scores.
 High MAE, MSE, and RMSE for ADHD, depression and self-esteem indicate little predictive power of hours spent online on scores.
 Anxiety shows a slightly more accurate output based on figures, though the low R2 figure implies that hours online alone is not a good predictor of scores.

+### Limitations

+The questions used to assess ADHD, anxiety, depression, and self-esteem were created by the author of the dataset, rather than from diagnostic tools such as the Adult ADHD Self-Report Scale V1.1 (ASRS; Kessler *et al.*, 2005), the Anxiety Symptoms Questionnaire (ASQ, Baker *et al.*, 2019), the Beck Depression Inventory (BDI-II, Beck *et al.*, 1996), and the Rosenberg Self-Esteem Scale (RSES, Rosenberg, 1965).

+### Next Steps

 ## References